 Introduction to Therapy

-Depending on your needs, we can offer different Talking Therapies options to you.
-This could involve one, or a combination of different therapies such as:
+Depending on your needs, we can offer different Talking Therapies options to you, such as:

 It may be that you need further help if you’re having a particularly difficult experience.
 If you do, we may suggest further types of therapy, such as: